aimat-lab/cluster-hyperopt-tutorial/config_file_variables.md

 - parallel_bandwidth: The number of parallel evaluations

+- conda_env: Name of the conda environment used to execute your model This variable is optional, you can also put an environment.yaml file into the topmost folder of your models GitHub repo.

 ### parameters
 In this paragraph we show parameter examples for some datatypes:
 Make sure that the names used here match to the names you extract in the train and evaluation function